aakshatha02/aakshatha02/README.md

 - ⚡ Fun fact: ...
 -->

-- 🛠️ I specialize in building scalable data pipelines, crafting optimized databases, and creating cloud-based solutions.
+- 🛠️ I specialize in building scalable data pipelines, crafting optimized databases, creating cloud-based solutions, analysing large datasets and delivering actionable insights to drive business growth.

 - 💡 Currently exploring new tools, frameworks, and techniques to unlock the power of data.